dailystudio/flutter-hybrid-composition-demo/README.md

 A demonstration of using [Hybrid Composition](https://github.com/flutter/flutter/wiki/Hybrid-Composition#android) facilities on Android platforms.

 ## Background
-Starting from **Flutter 1.20.0**, hybrid composition can be used on Android.
+Starting from **Flutter 1.20.0**, the hybrid composition can be used on Android.
 This new feature fixes [most of the issues](https://github.com/flutter/flutter/wiki/Android-Platform-Views#associated-problems-and-workarounds) with the existing platform view approach.
 In particular, **accessibility** and **keyboard** related issues.

 In previous versions of Flutter, the application runs with an issue that the keyboard cannot pop up properly with native EditText included in Flutter plugins.
 Now, with Hybrid Composition, this issue has been fixed.
 Here is the link of the issue:

 [https://github.com/flutter/flutter/issues/55046](https://github.com/flutter/flutter/issues/55046)

 ## Purpose
-In this demonstration, we mainly illustrate how to pack an **EditText** into a Flutter plugin and represent it in a Flutter application.
+This sample application mainly illustrates how to pack an **EditText** into a Flutter plugin and represents it in a Flutter application.

 ![](.github/demo.png)

-## Tests
+## Test
 This demonstration has been tested on:

 - OnePlus 3T, Android 7.1.1